Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Methodology

-To systematically analyze the selected articles, we developed a data extraction sheet with 35 variables in six categories (see Table~\ref{tab:rq_mapping}): (1) basic information, (2) resources, (3) research methodology, (4) persona development, (5) GenAI / LLM usage, and (6) results and discussion.
-We defined specific extraction guidelines and value formats for each variable to ensure consistent coding across articles (see Table~\ref{tab:data_extraction}).
-The basic information category captures publication details, while resources track the availability of artifacts such as code and datasets.
-Research methodology deals with approaches and empirical methods, persona development focuses on creation processes, and the GenAI / LLM usage details how GenAI technologies are employed.
-Finally, results and discussion capture findings, limitations, and future directions.
+To systematically analyze the selected articles, we developed a data extraction coding book with 35 variables in six categories (see Table A3 in the online appendix): (1) basic information, (2) resources, (3) research methodology, (4) persona development, (5) GenAI / LLM usage, and (6) results and discussion.
+The coding book was developed by the Principal Investigator (PI) and Co-Principal Investigator (Co-PI).
+We reviewed the relevant coding books created for similar literature reviews on personas and included the necessary variables for our research context.
+We pilot tested the coding book by coding five articles at random and revised the coding book to address any challenges or ambiguities in the instructions.
+We also mapped the extracted variables to the RQs and identified under/over utilized variables (see Table A2 in the online appendix).
+We defined specific extraction instructions and value formats for each variable to ensure consistent coding across articles (see Table A3 in the online appendix).
+The codebook included six categories, including the basic information category, which captures publication details, and the resources category, which tracks the availability of artifacts such as code and datasets.
+Research methodology concerns approaches and empirical methods; persona development focuses on creation processes; and GenAI/LLM usage details how GenAI technologies are employed.
+Finally, the results and discussion category captures the findings, limitations, and future directions.
+Coders applied the codebook to each article in the corpus.
+For the 25 categorical variables, coders selected from predefined options listed in the codebook (see Table A3 in the online appendix).
+For the 10 open-ended variables, four coders independently coded responses (with 10\% overlap for agreement calculation).
+The open-ended variables were then coded thematically into different themes, which were jointly developed by the PI and Co-PI.